AnOtterSolution/AnOtterSolution/README.md

 I enjoy creating **complex systems** where technology meets creativity – from automated hardware setups and embedded controllers to web-based tools and applications.
 All projects shown here are **independent developments**, created from personal curiosity, the desire to learn, and the goal of turning ideas into functional, well-integrated systems.

+I don’t consider myself a specialist in all the disciplines that flow into the applications shown here – for example, in **UI/UX design** or **OPSec**.
+The perfectionist in me therefore doesn’t regard any of the following projects as truly finished.
+Nevertheless, all presented projects are fully functional, actively used, and reliably serve their intended purpose in their current state.

 ---